2018 Legislative Agenda

 - Provide family physicians with the resources and expertise needed to transform their practices to deliver integrated, patient-centered care.

-- Reduce the administrative, regulatory and tax burden imposed on family physicians.
+- Reduce the legal, administrative, and tax burden imposed on family physicians.

-- Maintain or improve the health care coverage provided under the Children’s Health Insurance Program and Affordable Care Act.
+- Maintain or improve the health care coverage provided under the Children’s Health Insurance Program and the Affordable Care Act.

 - Further allow and encourage the use of telemedicine.

 - Create incentives for medical school students to go into primary care.

-- Increase Graduated Medical Education funding for family medicine residencies.
+- Increase Graduate Medical Education funding for family medicine residencies.

 - Restrict the use by hospitals and health systems of unreasonable non-compete agreements.

 - Promote health equity and protect the well-being and civil rights of all residents.